ziweiq-29/compression_framework/README.md

-In compressor_templates.yaml change the actual path of compressors
+In compressor_templates.yaml change the actual path of compressors...